 The technique is simple: Drivers should use the hand that is farther from the car door to open it.
 That forces the driver to rotate the body so that the driver looks back from where a bicycle rider might come.
-If a driver fails to use this technique and injures a rider, the driver may well be held liable to the rider for injuries from the bicycle accident.
+If a driver fails to use this technique and injures a rider, the driver may well be held liable to the rider for injuries in a bicycle accident.

-If you don’t want to settle with your bicycle case, don’t settle for a lawyer who intends to give you anything less than great results.
 Your initial consultation should always be free, and, with the right lawyer, you should always get the most out of your case possible.
 Contact Bader Scott Injury Lawyers at (404) 888-8888 for your no-cost consultation as soon as possible after your bicycle accident – they can help.